Kaaz/DiscordBot/readme.md

 ```
 ### info

-Shows info about the bot
+Shows some general information about me and my future plans.

 #### Usage